 Going on HolidayTweet

-Whether you are going away for a short local break or travelling overseas, with a little organisation and forward planning there is nothing to stop you from having a great holiday.
+Whether you are going away for a short local break or travelling overseas, with a little organisation and forward planning there is nothing to stop you from having a great family holiday.

 Before booking your chosen hotel ask about the types of meals they provide and if they would be willing to prepare low protein pasta or pizza dishes.
 If they seem accommodating perhaps offer to provide them with some simple recipe ideas.

 Ask if your hotel room has a fridge you can use to store low protein milk alternatives and protein supplements.
 If they do not have a fridge in the room, find out if you can store your essential foods (labelled) in the hotel fridge.
 It may be worth investing in a good esky bag / ice pack for when you travel.